actualbudget/actual/docs/getting-started/starting-fresh.md

 4. **For a rainy day**.
 Certain expenses you know will happen in the future, but you don't know when.
 You should have at least one category named *Emergency Fund*.
-Other examples may be Car Maintenance, Replacing Stove, and Replacing Washing Machines.
+Other examples may be Car Maintenance, Replacing Stove, and Replacing Washing Machine.

 5. **Savings goals**.
 This is where you keep your savings goals categorised *on budget*.
 What we